-The elbow is a joint made up of three bones.
-It bends and straightens like a hinge.
-It is also important for rotation of the forearm; that is, the ability to turn our hands up (like accepting change from a cashier) or down (like typing or playing piano).
+The elbow joint bends and straightens like a hinge.
+It is also important for rotation of the forearm; that is, the ability to turn your hand palm up (like accepting change from a cashier) or palm down (like typing or playing the piano).

 The elbow consists of portions of all three bones:

-- Bruising around the elbow
+- Falling directly on the elbow

 - Tenderness to the touch

 - Pain with movement of the elbow or with rotation of the forearm